-The History with Law BA allows you to develop advanced analytical skills highly valued by employers.
+The History with Law BA (Hons) allows you to develop advanced analytical skills highly valued by employers.
 You will study six historical periods, from Roman Empire Britain through to modern America, as well as broader survey courses and the study of the historical discipline itself, and its applications and practices.
-Through your Law minor, you will develop an understanding of the legal system and how it has changed over time, as well as your skills of reasoning and argument.
+Through your Law minor, you will develop an understanding of the legal system and how it has changed over time, and enhance your skills of reasoning and argument.
+Read more

 Teaching & learning